sci-42ver/SICP_SDF/sicp_notes.md

 > Examples include an event-driven object-oriented simulation game, a conversational program that uses rules and pattern matching, symbolic algebra of polynomials and rational functions, interpreters for various languages, and a compiler with register optimization.
 I skipped [Problem Sets](https://github.com/abrantesasf/sicp-abrantes-study-guide?tab=readme-ov-file), Exam, homework and Quizzes because IMHO those numerous exercises in the book is enough and most of courses pay more attention for projects when grading.
 Also
 - see [this](https://github.com/junqi-xie-learning/SICP-Projects?tab=readme-ov-file) (Here [one fork](https://github.com/junqi-xie-learning/SICP-Projects/forks) may be itself)
-- I will only does 6.5151 skipping
+- I will only does 6.5151 ps and projects skipping
   1. [sample projects](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/psets/index.html)
   2. 6.037 IAP
   3. 6.001 fall 2007